EventStore/documentation/docs/server/5.0.9/server/server/caching.md

-# Caching
+# HTTP caching

-As there are large differences between running EventStoreDB in development and production, it's important to understand how caching works.

-::: warning
+::: tip
 This article is about caching static resources for HTTP API.
 It does not affect the server performance directly and cannot be used with TCP clients.
 :::